Klehrik/Lost_Arcana/README.md

 # Lost Arcana
-Datapack that adds new [enchantments](https://github.com/Klehrik/Lost_Arcana?tab=readme-ov-file#enchantment-list) and [items](https://github.com/Klehrik/Lost_Arcana?tab=readme-ov-file#items) to Minecraft, as well as shifting around various vanilla items.
+Datapack that adds new [enchantments](https://github.com/Klehrik/Lost_Arcana?tab=readme-ov-file#enchantment-list) and [items](https://github.com/Klehrik/Lost_Arcana?tab=readme-ov-file#items) to Minecraft, as well as making some vanilla changes.

 ### Misc.
 Changes
 * Allows Fire Aspect to be applied to axes.